 - (i) A co-operative society bought text books at a discount from the Government and sold them at profit to various persons including its members.
 The society claimed that the profit earned by the sales to its members was not taxable on ground of mutuality.
-Whether the claim of the society is in order? - (ii) Mr. A wants to set up a business.
-How can he select a location for the business? - (iii) What is the procedure for service of notice for assessment of amalgamating company, when it has ceased to exist on amalgamation? - (iv) Can a Nidhi company registered under section 620A of the Companies Act, 1956, be a mutual society, immune from application of section 269SS bearing deposits in cash above the specified limit? - (v) Can incomplete, unsigned or unverified return lead to best judgment assessment? - (vi) Is there any liability of the private company's directors in liquidation?
-Discuss briefly.
+Whether the claim of the society is in order? - Mr. A wants to set up a business.
+How can he select a location for the business? (ii) - What is the procedure for service of notice for assessment of amalgamating company, when it has ceased to exist on amalgamation? - Can a Nidhi company registered under the Companies Act, 2013, be a mutual society, immune from application of section 269SS bearing deposits in cash above the specified limit? - (v) Can incomplete, unsigned or unverified return lead to best judgment assessment? - (vi) Is there any liability of the private company's directors in liquidation?
+Discuss briefly. - (vii) Who is liable for prosecution for the offences made by HUF under Income Tax Act? - (viii) Can a CIT revise the order of the Income Tax Officer even if the same has been passed with the directions of the superior authorities? - Is commission earned by a co-operative society from public distribution of controlled (ix) commodities exempt?

-- (vii) Who is liable for prosecution for the offences made by HUF under Income Tax Act? - (viii) Can a CIT revise the order of the Income Tax Officer even if the same has been passed with the directions of the superior authorities? - (ix) Is commission earned by a co-operative society from public distribution of controlled commodities exempt? - (x) A, B, & C are the partners of a firm sharing profits and losses in the ratio 1:1:1 respectively.
+- (x) A, B, & C are the partners of a firm sharing profits and losses in the ratio 1:1:1 respectively.
 The firm has brought forward business loss of ₹2,50,000 and unabsorbed depreciation of ₹1,80,000.
-During the previous year 2014-15, B retired from the firm w.e.f.
-1st July, 2014.
-Compute the business loss which will not be allowed to be carried forward in the hands of firm if the firm has earned business income of ₹4,00,000 during the previous vear 2014-15. - (xi) The Assessing Officer made an assessment for A.Y.
-2014-15, in the name of the trust.
+During the previous year 2015-16, B retired from the firm w.e.f.
+1st July, 2015.
+Compute the business loss which will not be allowed to be carried forward in the hands of firm if the firm has earned business income of ₹4,00,000 during the previous year 2015-16. - (xi) The Assessing Officer made an assessment for A.Y.
+2015-16, in the name of the trust.
 But, during the assessment proceedings of A.Y.
-2015-16 the Assessing Officer found that the assessment in the hands of the beneficiaries would be more beneficial to the revenue than the assessment in the hands of the trust.
+2016-17 the Assessing Officer found that the assessment in the hands of the beneficiaries would be more beneficial to the revenue than the assessment in the hands of the trust.
 Accordingly, he made the assessment for A.Y.
-2015-16 in the hands of the beneficiaries.
-Was the Assessing Officer justified in doing [1+1+1+1+1+3+2+1+1+2+1] SOS
+2016-17 in the hands of the beneficiaries.
+Was the Assessing Officer justified in doing SOS [1+1+1+1+1+3+2+1+1+2+1]